 You can start parental-part-time work immediately after maternity protection, following parental leave, or at a later time.
-You can utilise parental part-time work up to the child's seventh birthday or when the child starts school at the latest, and for a minimum duration of two months.
+You can utilise parental part-time work for a maximum of seven years (minus maternity protection and parental leave periods).
+Parental part-time work must last at least 2 months and can be utilised up to the child's eighth birthday.